This is the second story for pre-school children - Master Owl & the Mean Squirrel.

 Master Owl & The Mean Squirrel

-In the woods there’s a greedy beast.
+In the woods is a greedy beast.

 He works like mad to store his feast.

-Mr Squirrel is silly and mean
+This old Squirrel is really mean

-And the biggest hoarder you’ve ever seen!
+And the biggest hoarder you’ve ever seen.

 Winter came, the wood turned white.